awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 + `routing.allocation.require.box_type` specifies that the index should use warm nodes rather than standard data nodes\.
 + `merge.policy.max_merge_at_once_explicit` specifies the number of segments to simultaneously merge during the migration\.

 Indices in warm storage are read\-only unless you [return them to hot storage](#ultrawarm-migrating-back), which makes UltraWarm best\-suited to immutable data, such as logs\.
-You can query the indices and delete them, but you can't add, update, or delete individual documents\.
+You can query the indexes and delete them, but you can't add, update, or delete individual documents\.
 If you try, you might encounter the following error:

 ```
 {